-Inspired by the Maryland Court Reporters Association idea for using yard signs to promote NCRA’s DiscoverSteno website, members from the Oregon Court Reporters Association came up with promoting the program via bumper stickers.
+Inspired by the Maryland Court Reporters Association idea for using yard signs to promote the NCRA DiscoverSteno® website, members from the Oregon Court Reporters Association came up with promoting the program via bumper stickers.

-“As the new chair of the Oregon Court Reporters Association’s Prospective Student Outreach Committee, we were looking for a new and unique way to get the word out to recruit new students to this fabulous career,” said Robin Nodland, FAPR, RDR, CRR, a freelance court reporter and agency owner from Portland, Ore.
+“As the new chair of the Oregon Court Reporters Association’s Prospective Student Outreach Committee, I directed the team to find a new and unique way to get the word out to recruit new students to this fabulous career,” said Robin Nodland, FAPR, RDR, CRR, a freelance court reporter and agency owner from Portland, Ore.